The eggs laid by the box tree moths that have been flying for the last month are now hatching into hungry caterpillars.

 If you spot these then the caterpillars will be in your hedges and plants so you need to take action.
-The best thing to do is use a spray that only kills caterpillars such as XenTari or Nematodes (little worms) neither of these will harm bees or other garden beneficial insects, just caterpillars.
+The best thing to do is use a spray that only kills caterpillars such as XenTari (Note: sadly it is not registered for domestic use in the UK) or Nematodes (little worms) neither of these will harm bees or other garden beneficial insects, just caterpillars.

 Please also add any sightings of caterpillars to our Box Moth & Caterpillar Tracker, so that we can see how quickly they are spreading and help warn others of the problem.